 These websites offer useful information on financing college and tools for estimating financial aid eligibility:

-You can also use Macalester's Net Price Estimator to estimate what your costs might be.
+You can also use Macalester's Net Price Calculator to estimate what your costs might be.

 Generally, the grant portion of a student's financial aid package remains the same from year to year.
 A student's increased earning ability over four years may warrant a greater contribution from summer employment.
 Because upperclass students are in a better position to borrow more, students usually are expected to take out larger loans as they progress through college.

 Yes.
 Eligibility for need-based financial aid will be re-evaluated for each year of enrollment at Macalester.
 The most common reasons for changes to need-based financial aid eligibility are siblings entering or leaving undergraduate study and significant changes in family income.
-Financial aid application materials are sent to currently enrolled students during the first month of spring semester.
+Financial aid application reminders are usually sent to currently enrolled students during winter break.

 Most aid at Macalester is based on each applicant's financial need; this is called “need-based” aid.
 We look at family income and other factors to determine aid packages.
 Macalester emphasizes need-based aid to keep the college accessible to talented students from a variety of economic backgrounds.

 Macalester offers several special scholarships that are based on academic merit rather than financial need.